Best Merida Cenotes, Mexico (to visit in 2019)

 This page may contain compensated links.
 For more information read our disclaimer.

-I had the amazing opportunity to explore the Merida cenotes a couple of months ago!
+I had the amazing opportunity to explore the Merida cenotes in Mexico a couple of months ago!
 After discovering Mexican cenotes in Tulum in 2014, I have been somewhat obsessed with them.
 The ones in Merida, especially are among some of the best Yucatan cenotes because they belong to the “ring of cenotes” a 180-km-diameter semicircular band of sinkholes (cenotes) near Merida, Mexico that has been thought to have been left after the impact of a meteor.

 The cenotes in Merida are famous for snorkelling and especially diving.
 Where you can experience some of the most out of this world, cavern diving… in the world.